AutoxingTech/axbot_restbook/docs/reference/websocket.md

 (Under discussion)

-The IO board is a dedicated hardware.
-It connects to the robot with the USB port.
-It supports 16 or more IO pins.
-The IO pins work at 12V/24V.
+The IO board is a dedicated hardware component that connects to the robot via a USB port.
+It supports 16 or more IO pins operating at 12V or 24V.
+Certain IO pins are predefined for functions like brake lights or turn signals, while others are user-controllable.
-Some IO pins are predefined as braking light, turning light etc. And some can be controlled by the user.

 The state of the IO pins: